-Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law, including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland').
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs and profit or loss of the company for that period.
+Company law requires the Directors to prepare financial statements for each financial year a true.
+Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law, including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland').
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give and fair view of the state of affairs and profit or loss of the Company for that period.
 In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - state whether applicable UK Accounting Standards have been followed; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.
+- select suitable accounting policies and then apply them consistently. - make judgments and accounting estimates that are reasonable and prudent. - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.